Khon – The Art of Thai Dance

 Thai classical dance may have come from the Khmer tradition.
 For example, we find the dance images in the Khmer reliefs of the Bayon temple in Angkor, Cambodia.
 The Khmer-related reliefs also appear in the Phimai temple in eastern Thailand.
 Alternatively, Brahman gurus from India could have brought the dance tradition to the country.

-The khon play may have combined various art forms, such as the ancient chak nak, the grand shadow play, and the fighting techniques from Thai classical martial art called krabee krabong.
+The Khon play may have combined various art forms, such as the ancient chak nak, the grand shadow play, and the fighting techniques from the Thai classical martial art called krabee krabong.
 The use of masks, dresses, and headdresses were probably derived from the chak nak.

 Music for Thai Khon Dance